shinseitaro/draw-chart-on-biffweb/README.md

 - Implemented in `chart.clj`
 - Wrote JavaScript in `main.js`

+To see chart :
+1. Clone this repository
+2. `clj -M:dev dev`
+3. Start REPL
+4. on `dev/repl.clj`, run `(add-fixtures)`
-After cloning this repository and running `clj -M:dev dev`, you should be able to see a Bar chart at http://localhost:8080/chart.
+5. then, you should be able to see a Bar chart at http://localhost:8080/chart.